ulyssesdotcodes/nodysseus/docs/guides/01 - UI Overview.md

 1. Overall interface
 	1. Center - node graph
 	   Shows the open graph.
 Programming happens here.
 E.g. this is showing the `tutorial` graph
-	2. Bottom left - html display of graph
-	   The html output  created by the `display` input to the last node.
-E.g. the "Hello, world!" text from an `html_element` and `html_text`
+	2. Bottom left / background - html display of graph The html output  created by the `display` input to the last node.
+E.g. the "Hello, world!" text from an `html_element` and `html_text`.
+The display can be split up into `background` and `resultPanel` inputs if both a background and regular display are used (like in the [three.js example](https://nodysses.io/#threejs_example)).
 	3. Top right - controls
 	   Find: searches the open graph for text
+     Pin: pins the display to the current graph
+     Refresh: refreshes the graph layout
+     Undo/redo: undo / redo the most recent local changes
 	4. Popup - node info
 	   Change the node properties and interact with custom controls.